The Between-Session Gap: Why Cognitive Rehab Can't Wait Until Next Week

 Across 50,000+ Neurofit sessions, clinicians using structured between-session cognitive practice see measurably different outcomes than those relying on paper homework or unstructured encouragement.

-In adult clients aged 18–64, 5 minutes of daily structured cognitive exercise produced statistically significant improvements in processing speed (81%), memory (61%), and attention (28%) over four weeks.
+In adult clients aged 18–64, 5 minutes of daily structured cognitive activity produced statistically significant improvements in processing speed (81%), memory (61%), and attention (28%) over four weeks.

 These aren’t dramatic numbers.
 But they represent real change happening between the sessions where clinicians are working — not just during them.